Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 NRS 493.109

-Unmanned Aerial Vehicles: Operation Near Critical Facilities and Airports
+Unmanned Aerial Vehicles: Operation Near Critical Facility or Within 5 Miles of Airport Prohibited

 Critical Infrastructure

-Prohibits operating drones within 500 feet horizontally or 250 feet vertically of critical facilities (petroleum refineries, chemical plants, power plants, water treatment plants, mining facilities, pipelines, rail yards, ports, jails, prisons) without written consent.
-Also prohibits operations within 5 miles of airports without proper authorization.
+Prohibits operating a drone within 500 feet horizontally or 250 feet vertically of a critical facility (petroleum refineries, chemical plants, power plants, substations, transmission lines, water/wastewater treatment, mines, pipelines, rail yards, ports, jails, prisons) without written consent.
+Also prohibits operation within 5 miles of any airport without airport operator consent or FAA waiver/authorization.
+Operator must carry documentation during flight.

 View source